-Associate Professor; Associate Dean of Public Engagement; Co-Director of the Cornell Center for Health EquityPhoto
+Associate Professor; Senior Associate Dean of Public Engagement; Co-Director of the Cornell Center for Health EquityPhoto

 The co-director of the Cornell Center for Health Equity and the Associate Dean of Public Engagement at the Brooks School, Jamila Michener focuses on poverty, racial inequality, and public policy in the United States.